Karen Smbatyan: Abstract

-The brief of his biography reveals that the artist was born in 1932 in Gyumri.
-He studied at P. Terlemezyan College, however later he had to quit his studies to join the Soviet army (Estonia, Doko island).
-While serving in the army he still continues to work and create and his works tracing back to that period have been highly appreciate within professional circles.
-His artistic biography dating back to the late 50s and early 60s was characterized by Karen's search for lively, everlasting, authentic perceptions of objects through nature, life and human manifestations, adhering to animated means and forms of high realism ("Makuyk" 1954, "The sailor Nikolay Blokhin", 1954, "Ian Paulianki", 1959, portraits).
+Smbatyan was born in 1932 in Gyumri.
+He studied at the Panos Terlemezyan College, but quit his studies to join the Soviet army (Estonia, Doko island).
+While serving in the army, Smbatyan continued to work and create art.
+Smbatyan's art in the 1950s and 1960s is characterized by authentic representations of objects through nature, life and people, adhering to forms of high realism ("Makuyk" 1954, "The sailor Nikolay Blokhin", 1954, "Ian Paulianki", 1959, portraits).

-During 1966-80 he was the editor Of "Pioner" and "Tsitsarnak" children's periodicals.
+From 1966-80, Smbatyan was the editor of "Pioner" and "Tsitsarnak" children's periodicals.
 During that period, he created the illustrations of "Jelsomino in The Land of Cheaters" and "Jan Polat" folktales by Gianni Rodari and authored the images of the periodicals with demonstrating a new fresh approach in the field.
-Parallel to that he was very sensitive about self-education and paid a special attention to the study and research of the roots of Armenian stylistic school spending hours in the Matenadaran exploring Armenian miniature hardly concealing his admiration and fascination by the genius of art.
 (Grigor Tatevaci, Toros Taronatsi).

-His diary notes dating back to 1970s reveal that he was particularly concerned with his explorations of problems of color and form, their unimpeded interpretation, the free flow of mind and emotions have become direction of art and artistic belief that transmits expressive means and sacred monumental sonority.
-The insight contemplations open up inner self and metaphysical thinking of the artist for the viewer ("Shell" 1975, "Amulet", 1977, "Indian jug" 1975).
+Smbatyan's diary entries from the 1970s reveal that he was concerned with the exploration of color and form in his art. ("Shell" 1975, "Amulet", 1977, "Indian jug" 1975).